lake-wg/authz/draft-selander-lake-authz.md

 ~~~~~~~~~~~
 Voucher_Response = [
+    message_1:      bstr,
-    H(message_1):   bstr,
+    Voucher:        bstr,
-    Voucher:        bstr
+    ? opaque_state: bstr
 ]
 ~~~~~~~~~~~

 where

-* H(message_1) is the session identifier.
+* message_1 is the EDHOC message_1 as it was received from V.
 * The Voucher is defined in {{voucher}}.
+* opaque_state is the echoed byte string opaque_state from Voucher_Request, if present.

 #### Processing in V

 V receives the voucher response from W over the secure connection.
-If the received session identifier does not match a session identifier H(message_1) associated to the secure connection, the protocol SHALL be discontinued.
+V decrypts and verifies opaque_state, as received from W, and if successful responds to U with EDHOC message_2.

-# REST Interface at W
+# REST Interface at W {#rest_interface}

 The interaction between V and W is enabled through a RESTful interface exposed by W.
 V SHOULD access the resources exposed by W through the protocol indicated by the scheme in LOC_W URI.